by Vijay Kurkal, Resolve

 AIOps also ensures IT staff focus their attention in the right place by distinguishing true alarms from mere noise, helping optimize their overstretched resources.
 Some AIOps solutions can automatically map out dependencies between applications and infrastructure, providing accurate, real-time visibility into the entire tech stack running critical business applications and making incident resolution quicker and simpler, which in turn mitigates the impact of outages on the bottom line.

-Creating a culture for change
+culture for change

 While AIOps has the potential to add huge value to a business’ IT operations, the power to truly revolutionize these processes lies in the pairing with intelligent IT automation.
 Combined with AIOps, intelligent automation enables immediate actions to be executed based on AI-generated insights, immensely improving speed and efficiency.
 This way, the system can autonomously optimize resources, improve performance, and predict and prevent issues, making the long-awaited promise of “self-healing IT” achievable and minimizing the human input required.
 However, technology is only one factor in realizing this potential; cultural change is equally as important.